-Ceremony October 9th 2017
+Ceremony October 8th 2018

 The novel of the year will be selected through a multiple-stage process.
-First, the jury will review all of the novels submitted by the publishers and compile a longlist of 20 titles.
-This list will be announced on 15 August 2017.
-From this list, the jurors will then select six titles for the shortlist, which will be published on 12 September 2017.
+First, the jury will review all of the novels submitted by the publishers and compile a longlist of 20 titles, which will be announced on 14 August 2018.
+From this list, the jurors will then select six titles for the shortlist, which will be published on 11 September 2018.
 These six authors will only find out which of them has won the German Book Prize on the evening of the award ceremony.

 The ceremony will take place in the Kaisersaal of the Frankfurt Römer on 8 October 2018, to coincide with the start of the Frankfurter Buchmesse.
 The winner will receive 25,000 euros, the five finalists 2,500 euros each.
 Robert Menasse won the German Book Prize 2017 for his novel "Die Hauptstadt" ("The Capital").

 The German Book Prize is awarded by the Börsenverein des Deutschen Buchhandels Stiftung – the Foundation of the German Publishers and Booksellers Association.
 It receives funding from the Deutsche Bank Stiftung (Deutsche Bank Foundation), and additional partners include the Frankfurter Buchmesse and the city of Frankfurt am Main.
 The television network Deutsche Welle supports the German Book Prize in its media activities both at home and abroad.